KantaraInitiative/wg-otto/kantara/charter2.md

 ## AUDIENCE

-Existing federation operators and any group of autonomous organizations that need to establish common policies and procedures to establish a basis for trust and faciliate electronic collaboration.
+Existing federation operators and any group of autonomous organizations that need to establish common policies and procedures to establish a basis for trust and facilitate electronic collaboration.

 ## DURATION